-Unlike a doctor, dentist or lawyer, a film degree is not a prerequisite for an awesome career in movies.
+Unlike becoming a doctor, dentist or lawyer, a film degree is not a prerequisite for an awesome career in movies.
 There is a difference between a degree and an education.
 Having clear goals, combined with a great work ethic and a subsequent hard working reputation will open the doors to your dreams.
-And when these doors open, you’ll quickly realize your Hollywood success is a result of your experience and attitude, not your degree.
+An when these doors open, you’ll quickly realize your Hollywood success is a result of your experience and attitude, not your degree.

 No matter where you get your education, whether it is on the street or in the classroom, three things matter most in your movie making career.
 One is your ability to sell (yourself and your projects).
 The second is your ability to make friends.
 And the third is your ability to show up on time and do a great job.